freyesgu93/aws-solutions-architect-associate-notes/README.md

 Amazon Cognito service is primarily used for user authentication and not for providing access to your AWS resources

 AWS SSO service uses STS, it does not issue short-lived credentials by itself.
 AWS Single Sign-On (SSO) is a cloud SSO service that makes it easy to centrally manage SSO access to multiple AWS accounts and business applications.

+**To give Aurora MySQL access to Lambda**

+Create an AWS Identity and Access Management (IAM) policy that provides the permissions that allow your Aurora MySQL DB cluster to invoke Lambda functions.
+For instructions, see Creating an IAM Policy to Access AWS Lambda Resources.

+1. Create an IAM role, and attach the IAM policy you created in Creating an IAM Policy to Access AWS Lambda Resources to the new IAM role.
+Set the aws_default_lambda_role DB cluster parameter to the Amazon Resource Name (ARN) of the new IAM role.
+If the cluster is part of an Aurora global database, apply the same setting for each Aurora cluster in the global database.

+2. To permit database users in an Aurora MySQL DB cluster to invoke Lambda functions, associate the role that you created.

+3. Configure your Aurora MySQL DB cluster to allow outbound connections to Lambda.
+If the cluster is part of an Aurora global database, enable outbound connections for each Aurora cluster in the global database.

+**Amazon Macie** uses **Machine Learning to protect sensitive data**

+Web servers stateless:
+- RDS
+- DynamoDB
+- Elasticache

+When editing permissions (policies and ACLs), to whom does the concept of the "Owner" refer?
+The "Owner" refers to the identity and email address used to create the AWS account.

+SQS uses multiple hosts, and each host holds only a portion of all the messages.
+When a staff member calls for their next message, the consumer process does not see all the hosts or all the messages.
+As such, messages are not necessarily delivered in the order in which they were generated.

+AWS services allow native encryption of data (AWS Key Management Service (KMS) or, in some cases, using customer provided keys), while at rest:
+- EFS
+- EBS
+- S3
+- Elasticache for **Redis** (NOT for Memcached)

+AWS WAF conditions:
+- IP Match
+- String Match
+- Size Constraint

+Once a VPC is set to Dedicated hosting, it can be changed back to default hosting via the CLI, SDK or API.
+Note that this will not change hosting settings for existing instances, only future ones.
+Existing instances can be changed via CLI, SDK or API but need to be in a stopped state to do so

+With NAT instances, the most common oversight is forgetting to disable Source/Destination Checks